Gordon McKee (politician): Westminster

 McKee made his maiden speech to Parliament on 25 July 2024 during a House of Commons debate on the newly established Code of Conduct and Modernisation Committee.
-Shortly after his election, he became vice-chair of the All-Party Parliamentary Group On Tennis.
+Shortly after his election, he became vice-chair of the All-Party Parliamentary Group on Tennis.
 During the 2024 Labour Party freebies controversy, he caused controversy when it emerged that he was gifted tickets worth £550 to the men's final of the Wimbledon Championships a little more than a week after being elected.
 McKee said he had been offered the tickets by the Lawn Tennis Association and accepted them because it had investments in his constituency and he wanted these to continue.

-Following his election to Parliament in July 2024, McKee became a founding member of the Labour Growth Group, a new caucus of backbench Labour MPs described as leaning towards the right-wing of the Labour Party and serving to support the leadership of Keir Starmer.
+Following his election to Parliament in July 2024, McKee became a founding member of the Labour Growth Group, a new caucus of backbench Labour MPs described as leaning towards the right wing of the Labour Party and serving to support the leadership of Keir Starmer.
 After joining the group, which mainly campaigns on house building and economic growth and promotes Labour's manifesto pledge to build 1.5 million new homes over the 2024–2029 parliamentary term, McKee said he and his colleagues would "always support the builders, not the blockers" and described sustainable economic growth as the way to improve living standards across the UK, adding that this could only be achieved by "saying yes to major reform, construction and investment in housing and services".

 Following the 2024 State Opening of Parliament, McKee followed the Labour Party whip in voting against an amendment to the King's Speech by the SNP, which would have committed the new Labour government to abolishing the two-child benefit cap in England and Wales, despite the SNP's own support for the cap in Scotland where some welfare policy is devolved.
 The government said it could not afford to abolish the cap, which would cost an estimated £2.5 billion, with the UK facing a £22 billion deficit which it blamed on the previous Conservative government.
-After the vote, McKee said he wished the government could abolish the cap and promised that Labour would do so as soon as possible, but said it was unable to immediately because of the economic inheritance left by the Conservatives.
+Following the vote, McKee said he wished the government could abolish the cap and promised that Labour would do so as soon as possible, but said it was unable to immediately because of the economic inheritance left by the Conservatives.
 He encouraged his constituents to contact their MSPs to campaign for its abolition in Scotland by the devolved Scottish Government.
 McKee also voted in favour of the government's policy of means testing the Winter Fuel Payment for pensioners in England and Wales in September 2024, pointing to the £400 rise in the State Pension and the £22 billion deficit.